-+ Data collection for 2018 and 2019 is only partially complete.
-Italicized estimates may change in the future if more reports of deaths are received.
++ Data collection for 2018, 2019, and 2020 is only partially complete.
+The corresponding estimates for these 3 most recent years are shown in italics to emphasize the possibility of change in the future if more reports of deaths are received.

+@ Based on estimated U.S. population statistics for the 3-year average (2018-2020).
+U.S. Census Bureau.

+1 Only includes non-Hispanic ethnicities and decedents unknown whether Hispanic.

-- 1 Includes Asian, Pacific Islander, and Native Hawaiian - 2 Includes American Indian, Native American, and Native Alaskan - 3 Includes non-Hispanic Unknown races, Other races, and Multiple races - 4 Only includes non-Hispanic ethnicities.
+2 Includes Asian, Pacific Islander, and Native Hawaiian.

+3 Includes American Indian, Native American, and Native Alaskan.

+4 Includes non-Hispanic Unknown races, Other races, and Multiple races.